IncDocAdmin/docs/docs/eva/custom-agents/notify-bot-agent-api.md

 ```

 ## Key Points
-* The email address of the receiver needs to be a valid AI for Work users.
+* The email address of the receiver needs to be a valid (In) Business Productivity users.
 * Custom payload data can be used for tracking and response handling.
-* The ***to*** key in the request payload must be a valid AI for Work user email Id, and it should be singular in the initial implementation.
+* The ***to*** key in the request payload must be a valid (In) Business Productivity user email Id, and it should be singular in the initial implementation.
-* ***actions*** in the request payload will be transmitted to AI for Work users as buttons for input.
+* ***actions*** in the request payload will be transmitted to (In) Business Productivity users as buttons for input.